MediciHouse07/Learning_Records/CSR_CoporateFinance_1.md

 ## 1-8

+2023/03/14

+- developed market, emerging markets
+- developed, emerging, frontier
+- liquidity decrease
+- think in individual way, as well as in correlation way
+- from practical point of view

+before

 - the lower correlation, the better the diversification
 - correlation across the developed country is high
 - developed emerging and frontier markets